brusdev/activemq-artemis/docs/user-manual/en/connection-routers.md

 ## Connection Routers Workflow
 The connection router workflow include the following steps:
-* Retrieve the target key from the incoming connection;
+* Retrieve the key value from the incoming connection;
-* Return the local target broker if the target key matches the local filter;
+* Return the local target broker if the key value matches the local filter;
 * Delegate to the pool:
 * Return the cached target broker if it is ready;
 * Get ready/active target brokers from the pool;